 Education Trends

-As of 2023, 249 million children and aged 6 to 18 are projected to be out of school.
+As of 2023, 249 million children and youth aged 6 to 18 are projected to be out of school.
 This is especially pronounced in Sub-Saharan Africa, where less than 30% of youth complete upper secondary education.
 Despite global improvements in access, completion rates remain disappointingly low in certain regions.

 For example, while access to primary education has improved worldwide, the completion of secondary education remains uneven, particularly in low-income countries, with Sub-Saharan Africa lagging significantly behind other regions.

-Only 50% of globally achieve minimum proficiency in reading and mathematics.
+Only 50% of students globally achieve minimum proficiency in reading and mathematics.
 This shows a huge challenge, where improved access to education does not necessarily equate to higher learning outcomes.
 Proficiency levels in core subjects are stagnating or even declining in some countries.

 Technical, Vocational, and Tertiary Education